 5.2.6 Potential New Requirements needed to support the use case

-[PR 5.2.6-1] The 5G system shall be able to support communication with an Ambient-IoT device.
+[PR 5.2.6-1] The 5G system shall be able to communicate with an Ambient-IoT device.

-[PR 5.2.6-2] The 5G network shall be able to provide group communication for a group of Ambient-IoT devices.
+[PR 5.2.6-2] The 5G network shall be able to communicate with a group of Ambient-IoT devices.

-Editor’s Note: This requirement is FFS.

-[PR 5.2.6-3] The 5G system shall be able to collect the information stored in an Ambient-IoT device.
+[PR 5.2.6-3] The 5G system shall be able to provide a mechanism for the trusted 3rd party to collect the information stored in an Ambient-IoT device.

-Editor’s Note: This requirement is FFS.

 [PR 5.2.6-4] The 5G system shall be able to support positioning for an Ambient-IoT device.

-Editor’s Note: KPIs is FFS.
+[PR 5.2.6-5] The 5G system shall be able to provide communication service with KPIs listed in Table 5.2.6-1 for the Ambient IoT device/s.

+Table 5.2.6-1 KPIs for use case of Medical Instrument Inventory management